CHIME/Slow overview and pilot survey: A new backend to search for second-duration radio transients with the CHIME telescope: The backend

 \subsection{Classification}

 The classification block consists of two main steps: clustering of single pulse events in DM-time parameter space, and identification of FRB-like pulses in the clusters classified as potentially astrophysical.
 The clustering in DM-time space is performed using the \texttt{HDBSCAN} python library.
-The input parameters are set such that the clustering removes RFI events that are clustered sparsely.
+We use \texttt{min\_cluster\_size} and \texttt{min\_samples} equal to 5 and \texttt{cluster\_selection\_epsilon} of 0.1 for this step.
+These parameters were selected using the injection analysis (see Section~\ref{sec:injection}), and testing the clustering on real data containing pulsar transits.
+The selected parameters ensure that events that are sparse with a large distance in the phase space ($>$0.1 units) are not clustered together, and only densely populated clusters are selected.
 For each of the remaining clusters, the event with maximum S/N is passed to the \texttt{FETCH} classification algorithm to identify whether it is an astrophysical FRB-like event or RFI.
 For each event, \texttt{FETCH} assigns a probability of it being astrophysical in origin.
 Diagnostic plots are generated for events that have a probability $> 0.7$, as input to the final step of manual classification\footnote{Note that we have not trained \texttt{FECTH} on CHIME data yet, and for this analysis we have used the default models.}.